Sammendrag

 Hay meadows

-The national action plan for hay meadows was established in 2009 to aid national duties and laws, as well as to reach goals and commitments in international conventions.
-This action plan is revised in this document.
-As of 2023, there is approximately 9000 daa hay meadows distributed over 1000 locations in long-term continued management with mowing or scything as a measure in the action plan.
-However, this is not sufficient to long term take care of the habitat type and its accompanying biodiversity within its whole natural range in Norway.
-If mowing and scything at the level it is today stops and no new measures are implemented, the consequence will be that hay meadows and their biodiversity will be lost.
+This action plan has been revised in this document.
+As of 2023, there were approximately 9000 decares of hay meadows distributed over 1000 locations in long-term continued management with mowing or scything as the measures described in the action plan.
+However, this is not sufficient to take care of the habitat type and its accompanying biodiversity within its whole natural range in Norway in the long term.
+If mowing and scything at the level it is today stops, and no new measures are implemented, the consequence will be that hay meadows and their biodiversity will be lost.
 The action plan is therefore being continued to 2037.